DmytroKhodarevskyi/VUTFIT2024---IPK_Sniffer/README.md

 C++ compiler and `make` utility are required to build the project.
 The project is tested on `g++` compiler.

 The client itself desired to run on **Linux OS**.
 The project was tested on **Ubuntu**.

+### Theory

+* The sniffer uses the `libpcap` library to capture the traffic on the network interface.
+* The sniffer can capture different types of packets, such as TCP, UDP, ICMPv4, ICMPv6, ARP, NDP, IGMP, and MLD.

 ### Installation